-As we’ve previously discussed, lead magnets are the best way to solve one of the biggest problems with most small business websites; converting the 95% of website traffic that don’t make a purchase on their first visit.
-All lead magnets are not created equal however.
+As we’ve previously discussed, lead magnets are the best way to solve one of the biggest problems with most small business websites; converting the 95% of website traffic that doesn’t make a purchase on their first visit.
+All lead magnets are not created equal, however.

 In this week’s article we will discuss how you can design more effective lead magnets that will:

 - Qualify those leads so you can more effectively follow up with them.

 The first step of any lead magnet design is defining who your target audience is.
 The better you can define who your audience is, the more successful your lead magnets will be.
 What do they want?
 What do they need?
 How will your products or services help them fulfill those want and needs?
 What motivates them?
 What concerns might they have?

 Highlight specific problems that your target audience has, then begin designing a lead magnet that shows how your product or service can help with those problems.

 Once you have defined your target audience, it’s time to write an irresistible headline.
 The most important part of any lead magnet design is the headline.
 Simply put, if your website visitors don’t find the subject of your lead magnet appealing, they won’t bother downloading it.